jasminequah/dna_archival_storage/README.md

 To evaluate model accuracy, use the following command:
 ```
-bonito evaluate <MODEL_DIR> --weights <MODEL_WEIGHTS_SUFFIX> --directory bonito/bonito/models/na_r9.4.1 --batchsize 32
+bonito evaluate <MODEL_DIR> --weights <MODEL_WEIGHTS_SUFFIX> --chunks 0 --directory bonito/bonito/models/na_r9.4.1 --batchsize 32
 ```
-If you find you are running out of memory during execution of the above command, try reducing batch size.
+If you find you are running out of memory during execution of the above command, try reducing batch size or using `--chunks 1000` to reduce the amount of data used for evaluation.

 ### Error correcting code experiments: